MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ### Provider

 This property is required on the connection string when using an OLE DB provider like MSOLAP.
-It allows you to use either a version independent provider (usually the latest) like `"Provider=MSOLAP"`, or you can also specify a version dependent provider like `"Provider=MSOLAP.7"`.
-Valid version dependent values follow the pattern `MSOLAP.<version>`, where `<version>` is either `7` or `8`.
+It allows you to use either a version independent provider (usually the latest) like "Provider=MSOLAP", or you can also specify a version dependent provider like "Provider=MSOLAP.7".
+Valid version dependent values follow the pattern MSOLAP.\<version>, where \<version> is either 7 or 8.
 For example, MSOLAP.7 released in SQL Server 2016.
 Version ".8" is the latest and considered "evergreen".
 It's expected to keep updating with backward compatibility maintained.
 Earlier version numbers are also possible, but those releases of MSOLAP are now out of standard support.

 This property is optional for ADOMD.NET and AMO.
 It's allowed for convenience when copying an MSOLAP connection string to use with ADOMD.NET and AMO.